PortMidi/portmidi/portmidi/trunk/pm_python/README26.txt

    python setup.py install
    (make sure you have admin/superuser privileges)

-   MAC OS X: you will need xcode
+   MAC OS X: you will need xcode.
+Even though this README says it is for
-   open pm_python/macpypm/macpypm.xcodeproj
-   build the project.
-It should build on OS X 10.5 using Python 2.5, but you
-       may need to adjust some directories
+       version 2.6, OS X 1.5 has Python 2.5 installed, so I worked with it and have not tried installing 2.6 or testing it with PyPortMidi. open pm_python/macpypm/macpypm.xcodeproj build the project.
+It should build on OS X 10.5 using Python 2.5, but you may need to adjust some directories